-4 Cultural Resource Management Plan
+5 Cultural Resource Management Plan

-4.1 Objective
+5.1 Objective

-It is the objective of this CRMP to demonstrate a comprehensive plan for encountering cultural resources during the construction and installation of the transmission line, and of various other components associated with the transmission line.
+It is the objective of this CRMP to demonstrate a comprehensive plan for the encounter of cultural resources during the construction and installation of the transmission line, and of various other components affiliated with the transmission line.

-TRC created a CRMP for the permitting process, with an overall permitting CRMP created in 2015, and subsequent revisions and addendums in 2021.
-This current report serves as the Supplemental CRMP for the now planned construction activities, synthesizing the previously reported data into one document and identifying roles and points of contact for communication ease.
+TRC created a Final CRMP for the permitting process, with an overall permitting CRMP created in 2015, and subsequent revisions and addendums in 2021.
+This current report serves as the Supplemental CRMP for the now planned construction activities, tasked in synthesizing the previously reported data into one document and identifying roles and points of contact for communication ease.
 No areas of archeological monitoring have been previously identified in this portion of the Project.

-The CRMP also adheres to the Best Practices Management Plan (BMP) developed by the Certificate Holder, Transmission Developers Inc., in 2012 as agreed upon the Department of Public Services and other stakeholders.
+The CRMP also adheres to the Best Practices Management Plan (BMP) developed by the Certificate Holder, Transmission Developers Inc., in 2012 as agreed upon by the New York State Department of Public Services and other stakeholders.